1Password/onepassword-sdk-js/README.md

 To use the 1Password JavaScript SDK in your project:

-1. If you're a 1Password account owner or admin, you can go ahead and [create a 1Password Service Account](https://my.1password.com/developer-tools/infrastructure-secrets/serviceaccount/), otherwise you need to ask your 1Password administrator for a token.
-[Read more about getting started with service accounts](https://developer.1password.com/docs/service-accounts/get-started/#create-a-service-account).
+1. [Create a 1Password Service Account](https://developer.1password.com/docs/service-accounts/get-started/#create-a-service-account).
+You can create service accounts if you're an owner or administrator on your team.
+Otherwise, ask your administrator for a service account token.
 2. Export your service account token to the `OP_SERVICE_ACCOUNT_TOKEN` environment variable:

 ```bash